Supernova1114/Epic-Games-Library-Relinker/README.md

 - The current way in which the Epic Games Launcher works is that a manifest file for a game exists within a program data directory for the launcher.
 This file is of type `.item`
 - This manifest file is a json dictionary which specifies the install location of the game, version of the game, where game files and updates should be downloaded from, etc.
+- The `.item` manifest also references a byte encoded `.manifest` file within the `.egstore/` folder for a game.
-- This manifest file is originally created when a game is downloaded and can be updated by the launcher for game updates, etc.
+- These manifest files are originally created when a game is downloaded and can be updated by the launcher for game updates, etc.
-- This manifest file resides in C:\ProgramData\Epic\EpicGamesLauncher\Data\Manifests by default.
+- The `.item` manifest file resides in C:\ProgramData\Epic\EpicGamesLauncher\Data\Manifests by default.
 - The issue with the file residing in this location, is that the file specifies the version of the game.
 If the game were to be updated by a secondary launcher, the secondary launcher would have an updated manifest that contains the updated versioning of the game.
 However, the first launcher will have the outdated manifest file.